 Though still affiliated with England, Ireland was essentially independent.
 The Tudor Dynasty (1485-1607) put an end to this, engaging in another conquest of Ireland and instating laws which, among other things, decreed that the King of England was automatically the King of Ireland, essentially making the two a single country.
 They also ousted the Catholic church, making Protestantism the religion of Ireland and also imposed laws which created a huge class distinction, setting the stage for the bloody conflicts that rage to this day.

-The so called Plantation of Ulster occurred during the reign of King James I, in the early 17th century, six entire counties, (Armagh, Tyrone, Coleraine, Donegal, Fermanagh and Caven) of Ireland were 'planted' with English and Scottish settlers.
-The settlers were Protestants, sent by the English crown to make the territory easier to rule.
+The so called Plantation of Ulster occurred during the reign of King James I. Six entire counties, Armagh, Tyrone, Coleraine, Donegal, Fermanagh, and Caven, of Ireland were 'planted' with English and Scottish settlers.
+The settlers were Protestants and were sent by the English crown to make the territory easier to rule.
 More than 8,000 people of British birth were found in these counties by 1620.

-From 1740 onwards, the population of Ireland began to soar.
-For the next eighty years, the largely agricultural economy of Ireland enjoyed a period of prosperity due to increased production and high British grain demands.
-However, by the 1830s, the once-fertile soil had grown depleted from heavy overproduction, and agricultural productivity fell off.
-The mid-1840s marked the onset of catastrophe for the Irish potato crop.
+The middle of the 1840's marked the onset of catastrophe for the Irish potato crop.
 A partial failure of the vital staple crop in 1845 was followed by a complete failure the following year, which was in turn followed by an especially cruel winter.
 In 1848, the crop failed once again.
 Starvation and disease became common as many farmers were driven penniless from their homes.
 The Irish Potato Famine resulted in one of the most dramatic waves of migration in history.